shailshouryya/yt-videos-list/extra/technicalSpecifications.md

-# Technical Specifications for the yt_videos_list package
+# Technical specifications for the yt_videos_list package

 This python3 package supports multi-platform, mutli-driver use and is currently under active development.